lazypomelo/plotlyjs/README.md

 **Notes:**
 - *vline* - Set of vertical lines (useful for time series graphs to separate history from the forecasting range)
 - *colors* - set of RGB/RGBA color codes for each of the input data series
 - *clear* - By default the graphs are placed next to each other till the screen space is used up.
-Forcing ``` r clear = T ``` puts the currently generated graph below previously generated content, all the way to the left.
+Forcing ```clear = T ``` puts the currently generated graph below previously generated content, all the way to the left.

 ``` r
 addText("<h1>Heading</h1>",